 Sensitivity analysis measures the impact of individual market factor movements on specific instruments or portfolios, including interest rates, foreign exchange rates and equity prices, such as the effect of a one basis point change in yield.
 We use sensitivity measures to monitor the market risk positions within each risk type.
-Sensitivity limits are set for portfolios, products and risk types, with the depth of the market being a principal factor in determining the level of limits.
+Sensitivity limits are set for portfolios, products and risk types, with the depth of the market being one of the principal factors in determining the level of limits set.